 Calculation Agent: LBI, whose determinations and calculations shall be binding in the absence of manifest error.

 Potential Adjustment Events.
 Calculation Agent Adjustment shall apply with respect to this Transaction in the event of the occurrence of any Potential Adjustment Event.

+Party A agrees to provide the following Credit Support Document: Guarantee of Lehman Brothers Holdings Inc. (unconditional guarantee to Party B of the due and punctual payment of all amounts payable by Party A under this Transaction as such payments become due and payable).

 Please confirm your agreement with the foregoing by executing this Confirmation and returning it to us at facsimile number 201-524-2080, Attention: Documentation.